 I do agree that there is a basis for building bridges and finding common ground but this is better done at the local level between people vs. trying to force it from on high.
 And definitely, in my opinion, not via some controlled medium.

-And where was that happening?
+And where was that rhetoric happening?
 On social media.
-Outside of China (and maybe some similar regimes), I don't recall any government official suggesting anything about camps or limiting access to food (China even delivered food to the people they welded into their apartments, so not even them), certainly not in the US.
+Outside of China (and maybe some similar regimes), I don't recall any government official suggesting anything about camps or limiting access to food (even China delivered food to the people they welded into their apartments, so not even there), certainly not in the US.